sebashack/rusty_proxy/README.md

 that is, the server queue allows each `Worker` to pop the service available on its head and push it to its tail.
 Thus the services are round-robined and once the `Worker` accesses the service's address and port, it is capable of proxy-passing the incoming request.
-When the service is done processing the request, it will reply to the corresponding `Worker` so it decides whether or not the response should be cached and replies to the client.
+When the service is done processing the request, it will reply to the corresponding `Worker` so it decides whether or not the response should be cached and can forward the response to the client.
 There are some criteria to determine if a server response is cacheable:

 - Its status code must be one of 20X.
 - It must be a static resource, namely, its content-type must be one of `application/octet-stream`, `text/css`, `text/javascript`,